Skip to content

 • Library staff have the right to limit the number of items borrowed by a cardholder on a topic.

-• Reference materials circulate at the discretion of the Reference Staff.
+• Reference materials circulate at the discretion of the Reference staff.

 1. Reserves may be placed in the library, online, or by calling the library.